mmaroti/tasync/README.md

 * real and future values can be mixed freely
 * execution can be throttled in logical execution time

+I use this library to work with a large database backend, where most objects are cached in memory.
+In this scenario you do not want to use regular callbacks, because either you call callbacks before methods return and then you run out of stack space, or you return with `nexttick` which kills the performance.
+Also, traversing an extremely large tree asynchronously is hard: if you do it serially (depth first) then it is slow, if you do it parallel (breadth first) then you run out of memory, so you need a combination of the two.
+This (and much more) can be accomplished with the `throttle` functionality provided by this library.

 ## Stack trace example

 ```javascript